-Media excitement over a new study on the Mediterranean diet may have led some to believe that olive oil and nuts will save them from heart disease.
-Here's a closer look at the study by doctors and dietitians at UCLA and the Pritikin Longevity Center.
+Media excitement over a recent study on the Mediterranean diet may have led some to believe that olive oil and nuts will save them from heart disease.
+Here’s a closer look at the study by doctors and dietitians at UCLA and the Pritikin Longevity Center.

 The study affirmed the benefits of a healthy diet even for people already taking medications for high cholesterol, blood pressure, or diabetes.